tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloudListener_intl_en.md

 TRTC uses the UDP channel; therefore, even if reliable transmission is set, it cannot guarantee that no message will be lost; instead, it can only reduce the message loss rate to a very small value and meet general reliability requirements.
 After reliable transmission is set on the sender, the SDK will use this callback to notify of the number of custom messages lost during transmission in the specified past time period (usually 5s).

->?Only when reliable transmission is set on the sender can the receiver receive the callback of message loss.
+>Only when reliable transmission is set on the sender can the receiver receive the callback of message loss.

 ### onRecvSEIMsg